codecrafting-io/adoldap/README.md

 ];
 ```

-So in this way, the `User` model provides a list of get/set attributes using the mapped names, but if you prefer to use the original name scheme, you can stil use the get/set magic attributes or the `getAttribute` and `setAttribute` methods.
+So in this way, the `User` model provides a list of get/set attributes using the mapped names, but if you prefer to use the original name scheme, you can still use the get/set magic attributes or the `getAttribute` and `setAttribute` methods.

 ```php
 $users = $ad->search()->users()